How To Edit Your WordPress User Profile

-Hover over this area with your mouse and it displays your Gravatar image, your name and username, and links pointing to your “Profile Screen” and a “Log Out” link …
+Hover over this section with your mouse and it expands to display your Gravatar image, your name and username, and links to your “Profile Screen” and a “Log Out” link …

-You can also access your user profile using the dashboard navigation menu by going to Users > Your Profile …
+Alternatively, to access your user profile screen using the main dashboard menu, go to Users > Your Profile …

 - Personal Options